 - Primary Care Providers (PCPs) must provide continuous 24 hour, 7 days a week access to care for MHHP members.
 The PCP is responsible for arranging for a backup PCP when he/she is not or will not be available and for assuring that the covering physician will abide by plan policies and procedures. - In the event the PCP is temporarily unavailable, or unable to provide patient care or referral services to MHHP members, he/she must arrange for another physician (the "Covering Physician") to provide such services.
 This coverage cannot be provided by an emergency room.
 The PCP shall provide MHHP with the name of his/her covering physician so that claims will be processed correctly.
-Covering physician information should be sent to Provider Relations at providerservices@apex4health.com. - Primary Care Physicians shall provide follow-up care to patients that have been in the hospital setting within ten (10) days of hospital discharge. - All providers are required to actively promote and participate in all quality initiatives inclusive of any and all chart audits, patient preventive care, and patient satisfaction activities. - Confirm member eligibility and benefits prior to rendering services.
+Covering physician information should be sent to Provider Relations at providerservices@apex4health.com. - Primary Care Physicians shall provide follow-up care to patients that have been in the hospital setting within ten (10) days of hospital discharge. - All providers are required to actively promote and participate in all quality initiatives inclusive of any and all chart audits, patient preventive care, and patient satisfaction activities.
+This includes participation in interdisciplinary team meetings as required by CMS for Medicare Dual Advantage HMO D-SNP members. - Confirm member eligibility and benefits prior to rendering services. - The PCP shall obtain or assist in obtaining any authorizations required for service ordered by the PCP.